 - dark grey or black traditional school trousers, black or grey shorts (Not leggings, jeans or cropped trousers.)

-- grey or black skirt;
+- grey or black skirt or pinafore dress;

 - red and white summer dresses;